 If your computer isn't running Windows, one option is to run the Image Markup Tool in a virtual machine, using VMWare or Parallels.
 However, you may not wish to pay for a copy of Windows to run as a VM.
-It is possible to run the IMT under the Wine on Linux.
-It may also be possible to run it under under Darwine on OSX, although we have encountered problems when testing this.
+It is possible to run the IMT under the Wine on Linux, and there is a version for OSX built using Wine Bottler (see below).

 To run under Wine on Linux, you'll need to install a version of Wine which is at least 0.9.55 (released February 8, 2008).
 We really recommend getting the latest version; 1.0 was released in June 2008.

 First, install Wine.
 Most Linux distributions include Wine in their repositories, but the version available for your distro may not be the most recent version; you can ensure your version is up to date by getting it from the Wine HQ.
 Consult this page for information on how to add the Wine repository to your sources list and install Wine.
 You may also want to download and install the Windows version of Firefox under Wine; the IMT offers to open files for you in a Web browser sometimes, and that functionality requires that a Web browser be available in "Windows".